GrabNetworks/grabpress/src/README.txt

  GrabPress automates delivery of topical content to your site.
 This cuts down the footwork needed to optimize revenue potential for individual posts on your site, as well as keeping your site up to date with hot topics being talked about now.
 Not only does GrabPress deliver monetized multimedia posts based on your criteria, but it is built to be leveraged by teams large and small as a tool for editors to stay in touch with news, gossip, and highlights that are happening now.

+**Permissions**

+= Do all users see the same information in my GrabPress installation? =

+ No. GrabPress leverages the user roles already in place within WordPress.
+In order to make sure you have all necessary functions available to you through GrabPress please set your user roles in your dashboard as needed.

+= What does each user role enable me to do through GrabPress? =

+ All user roles are able to search our catalog for a video and create a post including that video and associated metadata, as well as insert single video embeds into previously created posts.
+ Additionally, editors have the ability to create content feeds from the Autoposter tab, edit feeds, and adjust templating options for the size of the embed.
+Editors have access to all functions and tabs, excluding the Account tab and account settings.
+ Finally, as an admin all functions and tabs, including the Account tab, are available at all times.
+Once GrabPress is installed, the admin should link the install to their Grab Media account through the account tab, as no other user is able to link accounts.

+= Can I set authors to be able to edit feeds or edit my account information? =

+ To adjust what a user is able to do in GrabPress you must change their WordPress user role to enable the required functions.

+= As an editor, am I safe to link on a website with multiple editors? = Yes.
+Leveraging user role permissions will keep your install brand safe, allowing you to link your account and manage feeds without concern that these settings will be changed by someone with a less powerful user role, such as author, accidentally.

+= Can all users still view and post articles delivered through GrabPress? = Yes.
+All users can view the GrabPress dashboard to stay aware of editorial changes, and edit any post they have access to through the WordPress dashboard.

+= Can authors see my account information? =
+ No. All users are provided pertinent information for debugging and support purposes, such as user email and API key.
+However, these users are not given access to personal information located in your account.

 == Screenshots ==